 Malaria prevention

-Drug prevention measures are not totally protective and must be combined with the use insect repellent, insecticide-treated bed netting, and protective clothing.
+Drug prevention measures are not totally protective and must be combined with the use of insect repellent, insecticide-treated bed netting, and protective clothing.

 Doxycycline is now the drug of choice to prevent malaria in the deployed U.S. military.
 Mefloquine (Lariam®) is not recommended as a primary choice, but can be used by those who cannot take either doxycycline or atovaquone-proguanil (Malarone®).
+The Department of Defense has not required antimalarial medications for personnel in Iraq since 2003.

 How Veterans may get infected